These healthy and gluten-free pantry meals are great for when you can’t get to the grocery store as often as you’d like.

-To make your meal planning a little easier right now (we all have enough on our plates), I’ve put together a list of healthy gluten-free pantry recipes that will help make the most of your pantry, fridge and freezer essentials.
+To make your meal planning a little easier (we all have enough on our plates), I’ve put together a list of healthy gluten-free recipes that will help make the most of your pantry, fridge and freezer essentials.
 These recipes are suitable for occasions when electricity, gas and water are still on, but fresh ingredients are not as easily accessible or trips to the grocery store aren’t as frequent.
-I’ve included recipes for filling breakfasts along with hearty soups, easy mains and a few healthy snacks.
+I've included recipes for filling breakfasts along with hearty soups, easy mains and a few healthy snacks.

-The gluten-free pantry recipes here include:
+The recipes here include:

 Shelf stable pantry items like: oil, dried herbs and spices, sweeteners, nut butters and other jarred goods.